OlivierLD/ROB/README.md

 - ... etc. Your imagination is the limit.

 If anything is unclear about the way to customize your configuration, if more examples are needed, please use the [issues](https://github.com/OlivierLD/ROB/issues) page of this repo.
 But pllllease, keep in mind that this is OpenSource..., not free consulting.
+You _have_ to know what you're doing.
 This being said, all comments, requirements, suggestions, ideas, etc, are most welcome.

 ---
 #### Some links